nicolaihenriksen/CommunityToolkit.DependencyInjection/README.md

 > Use an incremental source generator to create an empty default constructor which in turn invokes the DI-enabled constructor by looking up the dependencies in the DI container.

 For this to work, basically 2 things are needed:
-1. An incremental source generator producing the empty default constructor for types decorated with a marker attribute.
+1. An incremental source generator producing the empty default constructor for (partial) types decorated with a marker attribute.
 2. A means of getting (static) access to the `IServiceProvider` from the generated constructors in order to lookup the required services.

 #### Desired usage